Nllii/Chem_1311/README.md

 3. [MacForge](https://github.com/w0lfschild/MacForge)
 4. Xcode

-Instead of trying to access sources during the exam during runtime , how about creating an applicaiton that is required during runtime, or better yet, use a system application thats read only and can allow code injection, No need to do code injection into respondus lockdown browser itself.
+Instead of trying to access sources during the exam during runtime , how about creating an application that is required during runtime, or better yet, use a system application thats read only and can allow code injection, No need to do code injection into respondus lockdown browser itself.
 > I found out Apple Core services like `.help` is allowed to run during the exam.
 > So one can create applications using WebKit